Bubbles877/local-ai-chat/README.md

 - Local AI chat using Ollama
   - Secure with no external data transfers
-- User-AI conversation history (examples) pre-input feature
+- Pre-input of user–AI conversation history (example dialogues)
   - Useful for guiding the content and length of the AI’s output
-- Conversation history file-save feature
+- Save conversation history to a file
-  - When specified as the pre-input history, allows you to resume from the previous conversation
+  - When specified as the pre-input history, you can resume from the previous conversation
-- Conversation history editing feature
+- Edit conversation history
-  - Useful for correcting the AI's output when conversations become long, the number of characters increases, or the output deviates from the system prompt's instructions.
+  - Useful for keeping AI’s output on track when conversations become long, the number of characters increases, or the output deviates from the system prompt's instructions.
-- Feature for setting the maximum number of conversation history entries to pass to the LLM
+- Set the maximum number of conversation-history entries to pass to the LLM
   - Useful when model performance degrades with longer contexts
-- System-prompt setting feature
+- Set the system prompt
   - Can be updated even in the middle of a conversation

 ## 3. Usage

-1. Set up environment variables
+1. Set up the required environment variables
 2. Run the app
 3. Chat with the AI via web browser